How to play the E blues scale on guitar (5 shapes)

 5 E blues scale shapes on guitar

-This section covers each Major blues shape throughout different sections of the guitar.
+This section covers the E Major blues scale shapes throughout the guitar fretboard.
 Each shape includes music notation with guitar tabs to show you what fingers to use when playing the scale.

 How to read the scale charts